How Much Is Renters Insurance in Ontario in 2025?

 The Bottom Line

-Again, tenant insurance in Ontario costs anywhere between $200 and $380 on average.
+On average, tenant insurance in Ontario costs between $200 and $380.
 While it isn’t necessary, you never know when an accident might occur in your rental apartment.
 Getting tenant insurance can provide the financial support you need in a disaster.